dallaszkorben/diy-greenwall/Wiki/CentralController/centralController.md

   $ sudo apt-get install python3-sklearn python3-sklearn-lib
   $ pip3 install opencv-python
   ```
-### Clone the diy-greenwall
+### Clone the diy-greenwall project

-First you should clone the diy-greenwall.
+First you should clone the diy-greenwall project from the GitHub.
  ```sh
   $ cd
   $ mkdir Projects